Voice user interface: History

 Early applications for VUI included voice-activated dialing of phones, either directly or through a (typically Bluetooth) headset or vehicle audio system.

 In 2007, a CNN business article reported that voice command was over a billion dollar industry and that companies like Google and Apple were trying to create speech recognition features.
-It has been years since the article was published, and since then the world has witnessed a variety of voice command devices.
-In addition, Google created a speech recognition engine called Pico TTS and Apple has released Siri.
+In the years since the article was published, the world has witnessed a variety of voice command devices.
+Additionally, Google has created a speech recognition engine called Pico TTS and Apple released Siri.
 Voice command devices are becoming more widely available, and innovative ways for using the human voice are always being created.
 For example, Business Week suggests that the future remote controller is going to be the human voice.
 Currently Xbox Live allows such features and Jobs hinted at such a feature on the new Apple TV.

 Voice command software products on computing devices

 Both Apple Mac and Windows PC provide built in speech recognition features for their latest operating systems.